 Once they determined that their daughter was not gay, but transgender, Brank said her pediatrician put them in touch with a gender therapist who was instrumental in helping her daughter through the transition.
 “That was so important for us early on,” she said.

 Maurer said parents and siblings (on an age-appropriate basis) should also get the facts about what it means to be gay, bisexual or transgender.
-Learn the correct terminology to communicate effectively, push yourself to look beyond the stereotypes of LGBT individuals and educate yourself about your child’s journey of self-discovery.
-Talk to other parents with an LGBT child and generally make an effort to be informed.
+Learn the correct terminology to communicate effectively, push yourself to look beyond the stereotypes of LGBTQ individuals, and educate yourself about your child’s journey of self-discovery.
+Talk to other parents with an LGBTQ child and generally make an effort to be informed.

-Three websites Maurer recommends are: Parents, Families & Friends of Lesbians and Gays, and Gay Lesbian and Straight Education Network.
-The Center for LGBT Education, Outreach & Services also offers a list of additional resources and services on its website as well.
+Three websites Maurer recommends are: Parents, Families & Friends of Lesbians and Gays , and Gay Lesbian and Straight Education Network .
+The Center for LGBT Education, Outreach & Services offers a list of additional resources and services on its website as well.

 Keep them safe

-Your job as a parent, of course, is also to keep your children safe online and offline, a potentially bigger challenge for LGBT youth.
+Your job as a parent, of course, is also to keep your children safe online and offline, a potentially bigger challenge for LGBTQ youth.

 Adolescent school victimization due to lesbian, gay, bisexual or transgender status is common and is associated with compromised health and social adjustment.
 Indeed, according to the Family Acceptance Project, bullying by classmates is specifically linked to higher rates of young adult depression, increased risk for sexually transmitted diseases and HIV, and suicidal ideation, especially among males.2

-The Trevor Project also offers a 24/7 crisis hotline and suicide prevention lifeline for LGBT and questioning young people ages 13 to 24: 866-488-7386.
+The Trevor Project also offers a 24/7 crisis hotline and suicide prevention lifeline for LGBTQ and questioning young people ages 13 to 24: 866-488-7386.